openservicemesh/osm/docs/patterns/egress.md

 This document describes the steps required to enable access to the Internet and services external to the service mesh, sometimes referred to as `egress` traffic.

-OSM redirects all outbound traffic from a pod within the mesh to its sidecar proxy.
+OSM redirects all outbound traffic from a pod within the mesh to the pod's sidecar proxy.
 Outbound traffic can be classified into two categories:

 1. Traffic to services within the mesh cluster, referred to as in-mesh traffic
 2. Traffic to services external to the mesh cluster, referred to as egress traffic